InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 ## The self-testing process

 Try the free tests firsts.
-AWS provides practice exam questions for each offical exam along with an Exam Guide here: [Browse Exams](https://aws.amazon.com/certification/exams/?nc2=sb_ce_exm)
+AWS provides practice exam questions for each official exam along with an Exam Guide here: [Browse Exams](https://aws.amazon.com/certification/exams/?nc2=sb_ce_exm)

 There are other free exams online and very cheap ones in the Android Play Store but those are mostly a waste of time.

 The best practice exams I've found are the paid exams on Udemy.
 They're mostly around $12, but up to $100 off-sale.
-Get a highly rated one and you should get a fair approximation of the offical exam content domain.
+Get a highly rated one and you should get a fair approximation of the official exam content domain.

 The Udemy exams allow you to take them as often as you want.
 That means you can you can stop if you get 2 out of the first 3 wrong.

 (I am not a salesperson for Udemy.
 If you know of any other good practice exams please create a PR for this article.)

 It also means you can start testing _before_ you start learning.
-I did this for a couple of exams so that I could get a baseline on the knowlege set.
+I did this for a couple of exams so that I could get a baseline on the knowledge set.

 * Stop taking example questions if your pass rate is less than 60%.
 * Avoid "gaming" the question by thinking "AWS always favors their newest product".
-The've done a decent job of avoiding undue product bias in their answers.
+They've done a decent job of avoiding undue product bias in their answers.
 * You'll be able to use your failed questions to narrow down the target to study your weak areas.
 * Exam review has _lots_ of information about the question!

 The Udemy practice exam review provides significant context for the exam question.
 This is the _most important part_ of the Testing->Learning REPL.

 Budget a few hours after each practice exam to review, drill down in the links, and understand the context of each question you failed.
-For verbage-based topics you can have the browser's "Read Aloud" function read long content to you.
+For verbiage-based topics you can have the browser's "Read Aloud" function read long content to you.

 Udemy practice exams are typically 4 exams of 65 questions so that each exam mimics the AWS Exam.
 They are timed based on the AWS Exam you are practicing for.

 That means you can take one exam and study the answers for a few days, and then take another practice exam with another set of questions, so you don't memorize the answer pattern.
 The questions are also rotated between exam attempts.

-## Hazzards of Testing->Learning
+## Hazards of Testing->Learning

 You will have to monitor your thinking while you're testing to make sure you're not doing any of this: